ben-reinhardt/NukifiAI/README.md

 # NukifiAI
-My experimental AI bot for stock market trends
+Experimental AI bot for stock market trends

+# Goals

+* Goals here

+# How to Use